wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * Sep, 2024.
 1 paper accepted to **ACCV**.
-This work was done in collaboration with VUNO.
+I was fortunate to collaborate with VUNO on this project.
 * Aug, 2024.
 My student Hyuna Cho is awarded with **Google East Asia PhD Fellowship**.
 Huuuuuuge congratulation!
 * Jun, 2024.
 Total of 5 papers to **MICCAI** 2024.
 Congrats to the authors and looking forward to visiting Moroco!
 * May, 2024.
 1 paper published at **Medical Image Analysis (MedIA)** in collaboration with UNC Chapel Hill.
 [IF: 10.9]